Why do so many people use food to train dogs? Have they forgotten how to train dogs without it? Is dog training with treats really necessary?

 But only half the ten minutes has passed.
 I can go and do something else and repeat the five minute session again later that day.

-Or if the puppy is extra keen (and he probably is) and I can now have another five minutes fun with a different skill.
+Or if the puppy is extra keen (and he probably is, cos this is all good fun!)
+I can now have another five minutes fun with a different skill.
 Maybe working on getting a nice hold on a dummy, or walking to heel.

 Again, all nice happy stuff.